microtrain/bootcamp/05-HTML/01-HTMLBasics.md

 <h2>Semantics</h2>

 <p>New elements such as <em>article, header, footer, nav, section, aside</em> allow screen readers to better understand your pages layout.
-This make the web a better place for people with vision problems.</p>
+This makes the web a better place for people with vision problems.</p>

 <ul>
   <li><strong>article</strong> - a self contained composition.</li>